 For example, we produced a range of content for several of Staples’ business verticals.
 Check out the Education Resource Center — we wrote all the articles for the hub's launch.

-News releases, bios, company descriptions, About Us content, slide decks.
+Web copy, bios & company descriptions, slide decks and even news releases.
 We've been doing this stuff since before your favorite intern was born.

 Want a fresh set of eyes on your writing?